Big Drop’s Citra IPA has won the overall Champion’s trophy for ‘Non and Low Alcohol Beer’ at The International Brewing and Cider Awards 2019.

 Big Drop’s Pale Ale was named World’s Best Pale Beer (low strength) at the World Beer Awards 2017.

-Its Stout won a Gold Medal at the International Beer Challenge and a UK Silver Medal at the World Beer Awards, when judged against full-strength stouts and porters.
+Its Stout won a Gold Medal at the International Beer Challenge and a UK Silver Medal at the World Beer Awards when judged against full-strength stouts and porters.
 It also won a Gold medal at the US Open Beer Championship.

 Big Drop was also one of three ‘Best Drinks Producers’ in the 2018 BBC Food & Farming Awards.